Aym-brz/projetIA/README.md

    ```
    This will launch the simulation, as well as the Gazebo - ROS bridge.

-2. The simulation can be interacted with manually:
+2. The simulation can be interacted with manually, to check that everything work correctly.
    - The speed and position of the joints can be retrieved on the ROS `/joint_states` topic:
      - Using a node subscribed to the right topics:
        ```bash